 When is the MS in Human Services application deadline?

-When an application is complete, including all required credentials and documents (ex, transcripts, test scores, recommendations), a decision will be made within three weeks.
+Applications must submit an application for the fall semester by June 1 and for the spring semester by October 31.
+When an application is complete, including all required credentials and documents (ex, transcripts, test scores, recommendations), a decision will be made within one week.

 Can I take a class as a non-degree student before I apply?

 Yes, you can.
 Email Sylvia Mignon at firstname.lastname@example.org to find out how to register as a non-degree student.

 Yes.
 Many of our students study part-time and hold full-time, professional jobs and have family responsibilities.
 The curriculum is designed specifically for working adults.

 What kind of funding or scholarship is available?